-When you are in the market for a slow cooker, it’s important to know the different Crock-Pot sizes that are available to you.
+When you are in the market for a slow cooker, it’s important to know the Crock-Pot sizes available to you.
 This article will explore the different sizes of crockpots so you can best decide which Crock-Pot you should buy.

 Related: Best Slow Cooker

 Crockpots range in size from 1.5 quarts to 12 quarts.
 We will explore the different sizes, and what each one is best suited for so you know which Crockpot is the best one for you to buy.
 All of these have the same cooking crockpot temperatures.
 It’s just a matter of the volume of food you will be cooking in it.

 These smaller crockpots are great for single-serving meals, and the smallest ones are good for warming up dips and keeping them warm for when you’re hosting or at a potluck.
 These tiny ones are perfect for a cheese dip.

 Depending on your appetites and how many leftovers you want, a crockpot under 3 quarts can feed two people or one person and have leftovers.

 At 3 to 4 quarts, this size of the slow cooker is perfect for a family of four.
 It also serves nicely for creating separate vegetable dishes for larger groups and warm desserts for larger gatherings.
 These ones are oval and round in shape.